Single and Double Cabins Available

 During days on the water, you’ll want to be wearing light and comfortable clothing.
 As the vast majority of your time will be spent outside, prepare for elements - bring a light rain coat just in case, a hat to shield yourself from the sun, and a set of warm clothing.
 Throughout the week we may dine out at a nice restaurant, so bring gear that you’ll look nice in and suits your style.
 Loading and unloading from the dingy can be a wet activity, a pair of shoes that you can get wet is recommended.

-Arrive in Road Town, Tortola via Beef Island Airport or by ferry from St. Thomas by 5:00pm to meet your captain and your fellow passengers at the marina location.
-Relax by the pool as everyone settles into island time, feel the sun and lounge under the palm trees while the paradise sets in.
-There will be plenty of time to get situated into your sailboat and make last minute provisions and shopping before we depart the following morning.
+Arrive in Road Town, Tortola via Beef Island Airport or by ferry from St. Thomas to meet your captain and your fellow passengers at the marina location.
+Relax on the boat as everyone settles into island time, feel the sun and lounge under the palm trees while the paradise sets in.
+There will be plenty of time to get situated into your sailboat and meet your fellow travelers before we depart.

 There are few places like Marina Cay.
 The flower covered, eight-acre island is ringed by a soft, white sand beach.
 The island is nestled in a sheltered, emerald green, lagoon whose shallow waters are always calm and lukewarm.
 It is the ideal place for snorkelers to enjoy the colorful fish and sea life that inhabit the coral reef and the lagoon.
 The quiet lagoon and reef make Marina Cay the ideal place for vacationing families with small children who desire a natural, safe, watersports environment.
 Likewise it is a wonderful place for those wishing to learn to snorkel and scuba dive.
 The island is also home to an award winning Pusser's Restaurant specializing in seafood and cuisine of the Caribbean.